The Comedy Store: Cresthill house

-"When she and Sammy divorced in 1974, he gave her the club to lower his alimony payments; two years later, after being briefly evicted (and opening a new Comedy Store location in Westwood), she negotiated a deal to buy the entire building — plus Cresthill...around the time of Lubetkin’s suicide(After a bitter labor dispute between comedians and management), she essentially gave the place over to the comedians who worked at the Store."
+"When she and Sammy divorced in 1974, he gave her the club to lower his alimony payments; two years later, after being briefly evicted (and opening a new Comedy Store location in Westwood), she negotiated a deal to buy the entire building — plus Cresthill...around the time of Lubetkin's suicide(After a bitter labor dispute between comedians and management), she essentially gave the place over to the comedians who worked at the Store."

 Mitzi Shore also owned a 5,000-square-foot house a few doors away from the club, on 8420 Cresthill Road.
 The house was bought with the club in 1976.
 In 1979, she started to let the comedians from the clubs sleep there.
 During the 1980s, numerous comedians resided or just partied there, including Andrew Dice Clay, Marc Maron, Robin Williams, and Richard Pryor.
 Argus Hamilton and Mike Binder were the first to officially move into the house.
-Dave Coulier was also an early resident, and Yakov Smirnoff moved in in 1980.
+Dave Coulier was also an early resident, and Yakov Smirnoff moved in during 1980.
 The place was known for its all-night parties and heavy consumption of cocaine and alcohol.
 Bill Hicks moved there in 1980 when he was 18 and running away from his parents to pursue his career as a comedian.
 Many of those comedians developed their style while residing there.
 Sam Kinison was a pillar there, and Jim Carrey turned his act around in this house.
 Mitzi Shore had a plan to cash in on the house's unique atmosphere, and even shot a 12-minute pilot around 1987 starring Daphne Davis, Nancy Redman, and Tamayo Otsuki.
 In 1988, because of the debauchery that had been going on for years, Mitzi Shore kicked everybody out of the house and turned it into a recovery house.
 By the early 1990s, Her son Pauly moved into the house, and by the end of the 1990s, the house was sold.